 Essay on heroes, masculinity, and the body in the early Irish saga The Story of Mac Dathó’s Pig, published in the scholarly collection The Ends of the Body: Identity and Community in Medieval Culture.
 First presented at Victoria College, University of Toronto in March 2006.
-A revised version appears in my thesis.

 Full bibliographical reference: